-Floodplain Management and the National Flood Insurance Program
+Floodplain Management & The National Flood Insurance Program

 Floodplain management regulates development within Special Flood Hazard Areas (SFHAs) to improve community resilience.
 Building standards and minimum requirements follow the National Flood Insurance Program (NFIP), administered by the Federal Emergency Management Agency (FEMA).
 Participating communities agree to adopt and enforce ordinances that meet or exceed FEMA and State requirements to reduce flood risk.